nagusubra/Hack-the-change-hackathon/README.md

 # Hack-the-change-hackathon

+# CommuniFeed

+## Idea
+A project to help combat food waste and food insecurity across communities by providing no-barrier access to food and donations.

 ## Inspiration
 Food waste and food insecurity are major issues and effective access to food is unattainable for many.
 Our goal is to create a barrier-free and safe access to food for the community.
 ## What it does